olga-zats/AdvSemiSegImprv/README.md

 This repository is the pytorch implementation of the 5 experiments aimed at improving the model, that was introduced in the following paper:

-[Adversarial Learning for Semi-supervised segmentation](https://arxiv.org/abs/1802.07934) Wei-Chih Hung, Yi-Hsuan Tsai,Yan-Ting Liou, Yen-Yu Lin, and Ming-Hsuan Yang Proceedings of the British Machine Vision Conference (BMVC), 2018.
+[Adversarial Learning for Semi-supervised segmentation](https://arxiv.org/abs/1802.07934) Wei-Chih Hung, Yi-Hsuan Tsai,Yan-Ting Liou, Yen-Yu Lin, and Ming-Hsuan Yang.
+Proceedings of the British Machine Vision Conference (BMVC), 2018.

 Code is heavily borrowed from [here](https://github.com/hfslyc/AdvSemiSeg).